japiirainen/japiirainen.github.io/agda-posts/monoids.lagda.md

 _ = refl
 ```

 Pretty neat?
 I think so!
-We can do a bunch of other cool things too, we can for example
+We can do other cool things too, we can for example
 flatten nested lists.

 ```agda